maddataanalyst/Graph_MAGIC_Conv/README.md

 # Anti - Money Laundering MAGIC

-This repository accompanies the research paper titled "**Money Laundering Detection with Multi-Aggregation Custom Edge GIN Networks**," which is currently under review.
+This repository accompanies the research paper titled "**Money Laundering Detection with Multi-Aggregation Custom Edge GIN**," which is currently under review.

 From the paper's abstract: